-Neither Use Nor Ornament showcased the work of 14 artists, including writers, who engage with objects in their practice and includes performance, photography, new writing, art walks, sound art, drawing, digital art, sculpture and installation.
+The above images are from the opening of Neither Use Nor Ornament (NUNO) at OVADA, Oxford, which showcased the work of 14 artists, including writers, who engage with objects in their practice.
+It included performance, photography, new writing, art walks, sound art, drawing, digital art, sculpture and installation.

 - September 20, 2014 Originally posted here

 Rarely am I moved to actual tears by a piece of writing but Jenni Dutton’s marvellous Self Portrait with Portals has touched on something deep.
 How do we connect with memory and what happens to memory over time?
 What is the role of the object in keeping us together, in keeping us whole.
 I ... read more...